Half Marathon Course

 601 Biscayne Blvd.

-The 26.2-mile course starts by heading north in front of the American Airlines Arena and finishes in the same general area.
+The 26.2-mile course starts by heading north in front of the Kaseya Center (home of the Miami Heat) and finishes in the same general area.

-A medical unit will be located at the start line for your safety.
-Please look for medical personnel in green T-shirts if you need assistance.
-Water/Gatorade stations will be located on both sides of the start line area.
+A medical unit provided by Baptist Health will be located at the Start Line for your safety.
+Please look for medical personnel in red t-shirts if you need assistance.
+Water stations will be located on both sides of the Start Line area.

-Port-o-lets and facilities will be located towards the front and back of the Start line and inside the American Airlines Arena (no bags permitted).
-Two ADA restrooms will be located at 8th St. and Biscayne Boulevard.
+Port-o-lets and facilities will be located towards the front and back of the Start Line and inside the Kaseya Center (no bags permitted).
+Four ADA restrooms will be located at 8th St. and Biscayne Boulevard.

 301 Biscayne Blvd.